varJATIN/REACT/README.md

 DOM elements generate events

-*click :	The event occurs when the user clicks on an element *change :	The event occurs when the content of a form element, the selection, or the checked state have changed (for input, select, and <textarea>)
+* click : The event occurs when the user clicks on an element
+* change: The event occurs when the content of a form element, the selection, or the checked state have changed (for input, select, and <textarea>)
-*focus	: The event occurs when an element gets focus *blur :	The event occurs when an element loses focus
+* focus	: The event occurs when an element gets focus
+* blur :  The event occurs when an element loses focus

-load	= The event occurs when an object has loaded [ document loaded we need to perfom some task]
+* load	: The event occurs when an object has loaded [ document loaded we need to perfom some task]

 Low Level events:

-keydown	= The event occurs when the user is pressing a key
+* keydown= The event occurs when the user is pressing a key

-keyup	= The event occurs when the user releases a key
+* keyup	 = The event occurs when the user releases a key

-keypress= The event occurs when the user presses a key
+* keypress = The event occurs when the user presses a key

-mousedown= The event occurs when the user presses a mouse button over an element mouseup	 = The event occurs when a user releases a mouse button over an element mouseover= The event occurs when the pointer is moved onto an element, or onto one of its children mouseenter =	The event occurs when the pointer is moved onto an element mouseleave =	The event occurs when the pointer is moved out of an element
+* mousedown= The event occurs when the user presses a mouse button over an element
+* mouseup  = The event occurs when a user releases a mouse button over an element
+* mouseover= The event occurs when the pointer is moved onto an element, or onto one of its children
+* mouseenter =	The event occurs when the pointer is moved onto an element
+* mouseleave =	The event occurs when the pointer is moved out of an element

 =======